Vaijayanthi-Raya/reddit-project/README.md

 - **Reporting**: Generating reports or dashboards for stakeholders interested in insights from the data engineering subreddit.

 ## Conclusion
 Overall, this project aims to automate the process of collecting, transforming, and preparing Reddit data for analysis, leveraging modern data engineering tools and practices.
 By utilizing Docker, **AWS Glue**, **Athena**, and **Redshift**, I have created a robust ETL pipeline that not only extracts and processes data but also facilitates in-depth analysis and visualization.
-If you have specific questions about certain aspects of the project or need assistance with any modifications, feel free to ask!